-Yesterday I directed the planting of two thousand spring bulbs.
-We placed them individually in patterns and our team dug them one-by-one into the earth.
-When they were finished, we dressed the bulbs with a thick layer of mulch and all stepped back to admire our handiwork.
-The garden felt like it was bursting with energy with so much promise nestled snuggly underground.
+Yesterday I supervised the planting of two thousand spring-flowering bulbs.
+We laid them individually in patterns and dug them one-by-one into the earth.
+When we were finished, we dressed the bulbs with a thick layer of mulch and stepped back to admire our handiwork.
+The garden felt like it was bursting with energy with so much promise tucked so snugly underground.
 Continue reading →

 THE UNDERGROUND WORLD OF BULBS

-In some flower species like alliums, a thin papery covering called the tunic protects the bulb’s scales from damage and drying out.
+As they develop, the roots absorb water and other nutrients that they store in the scale leaves.
+In some flower species like alliums, a thin papery covering called the tunic keeps the scales from damage or drying out.

 Papery thin tunic keeps bulbs from drying out

-At this stage in the process, the key thing to remember is this: Leaf development occurs independently of flower development.
+At this stage in the process, the key thing to remember is this: the flowers develop independently of the leaves.